the-Jinxist/golang-backend-masterclass/README.md

 We also worked with deploying using deployment.yaml and service.yaml.

 Day 39: We're working with the AWS service Route53 to buy a new domain name to host our backend application with.
 I couldn't buy a domain from Route53 So we couldn't get a cool domain name for our backend service and setup TLS for HTTPS support.
 I skipped that and moved to the automation of deploying all the k8 services when we push.
+Came to the unofficial end of the course, moving on to advanced topics; GRPC sha.
+First thing, we're working on is the ability to refresh token.

+Day 40: Added refresh token functionality to API.